colejarczyk/doc/userguide/segments/creation/transaction_pos.rst

          is used to perform a logical conjuction on two conditions.
 Both conditions linked with this operator must be true.

          **For example**, you can create segment with a list of customers who made purchase in specific POS and bought specific SKU.
-The list will contain customers who met both, 1st and 2nd condition.
+The list will contain customer who met both, 1st and 2nd condition.

      - **OR Condition**

          is used to perform a logical disjunction on two conditions.
 At least one of conditions linked with this operator must be true.

          **For example** you can create segment with a list of customers who made purchase in specific POS or bought specific SKU.
-List will contain customers who met only the 1st condition, who met only the 2nd condition and met both conditions.
+List will contain customer who met only the 1st condition, who met only the 2nd condition and met both conditions.

 To learn more about conditions type, see :doc:`Segment parts types </userguide/segments/creation/segment_type>`